KalaKit/KalaData/README.md

 ![Logo](logo.png)

-KalaData is a custom multithreaded compression and decompression tool written in C++20, built entirely from scratch without external dependencies.
+KalaData is a custom multithreaded compression and decompression CLI written in C++20, built entirely from scratch without external dependencies.
-It uses a hybrid LZSS + Huffman pipeline to compress data efficiently, while falling back to raw or empty storage when appropriate.

 All data is stored in a dedicated archival format with the `.kdat` extension.

 > Other uses of the `.kdat` extension in unrelated software do not work with KalaData.
 KalaData archives have their own internal structure, designed specifically for this tool.

 ## Features
-- Independent archive format `.kdat`, not based on `ZIP`, `RAR`, `7z` or other archival formats.
+- Independent archive format `.kdat`, not based on `ZIP`, `RAR`, `7z` or other archival formats
 - Hybrid compression:
-  - LZSS for dictionary-based redundancy removal.
+  - LZSS for dictionary-based redundancy removal
-  - Huffman coding for entropy reduction.
+  - Huffman coding for entropy reduction
 - Storage modes:
-  - Compressed (LZSS + Huffman).
+  - Compressed (LZSS + Huffman)
-  - Raw (when compression is not effective).
+  - Raw (when compression is not effective)
-  - Empty (for 0-byte files).
+  - Empty (for 0-byte files)
-- Verbose logging (--tvb) with detailed per-file reporting.
+- Verbose logging with detailed per-file reporting.
-- Summary statistics: input and output sizes, ratios, throughput (MB/s), file counts, and total duration.
+- Summary statistics: input and output sizes, ratios, throughput (MB/s), file counts, and total duration
-- Cross-platform support for Windows 10/11 and Linux.
+- Cross-platform support for Windows 10/11 and Linux
-- No third-party libraries; relies only on the C++ Standard Library.
+- No third-party libraries; relies only on the C++ Standard Library

+---

 ## Usage Model